 Shoulder – Rotator Cuff Tear

 If torn tendons are not correctly managed the shoulder can become more dysfunctional and over time can completely rupture.
-EMG studies have shown that even if the rotator cuff is strong there can be a problem with the synchronising of the four muscles forming the cuff.
-In this case, the muscles are switching on and off at the wrong time, causing dysfunction and pain.
+EMG studies have shown that even if the rotator cuff is strong, there can be problems with synchronisation of the muscles forming the cuff.
+In this case, the muscles are switching on and off at the wrong time and causing dysfunction and pain.
 Shoulder posture is often an underlying cause of the damage to the tendon.

 Physiotherapy is very effective in decreasing muscle tension and restoring normal function through gentle manual therapy and simple specific exercises.